Microsoft Demo Management System

 The Challenge

-Microsoft’s RDX platform powers demo experiences on Windows PCs across major retailers like Best Buy, MediaMarkt, FNAC, and JB Hi-Fi.
-But behind the scenes, the content management workflows were fracturing:
+Microsoft’s RDX platform powers demo experiences on Windows PCs at major retailers such as Best Buy, MediaMarkt, FNAC, and JB Hi-Fi.
+But behind the scenes, the content management workflows were fracturing, and partners were starting to walk away.

 Management was split across disconnected tools.
-ReDECS for content, separate systems for targeting, and no unified dashboard for cross-functional visibility.
+ReDECS for content, separate systems for targeting, and no unified dashboard.
+No dwell time, no interaction metrics, no A/B testing.
+Content decisions were pure guesswork: "We don't know what's working and what isn't.
+Need more data."

 Research & Discovery